This post is all about how to deal with a toxic roommate.

 10. Move Out

-If you need to move out, there are options.
-Talk to your landlord about either ending your lease early or finding someone to sublease your place.
+You could also talk to your landlord about other options like finding someone to sublease.
 A sublease is basically when you transfer your portion of the lease to somebody else.

 You may also like: